Post Release Services

 Each year, thousands of children without a parent or guardian migrate to the US to escape violence and abuse or to reunite with their families.

-Through our partnership with Lutheran Immigration and Global Refuge, we help ensure that unaccompanied children are safely released from detention and reunited with loved ones who are well-equipped to care for them, giving them every opportunity to grow and thrive.
+Through our partnership with Global Refuge (formerly Lutheran Immigration and Refugee Service, LIRS), we help ensure that unaccompanied children are safely released from detention and reunited with loved ones who are well-equipped to care for them, giving them every opportunity to grow and thrive.

 Safe Release Support